 Are you consistently billing your payors for services performed by locum tenens at your practice or healthcare facility?
-If not, it’s like leaving money on the table.
-Whether you need a short-term physician replacement or longer-term supplemental physician services, it’s important to capture every available revenue dollar for the services rendered by locum tenens physicians.
+If not, you're likely leaving money on the table.
+Whether your facility needs a short-term physician replacement or longer-term supplemental physician services, it’s important to capture every available revenue dollar for the services rendered by locum tenens physicians.

 Where Do I Start?

-The first step in billing for locum tenens services is to classify the type of temporary physician services you need: replacement or supplemental.
+The first step in billing for locum tenens services is to identify the type of temporary physician services you need: replacement or supplemental.

-- Replacement is the classification for a locum tenens physician who will be filling in for your regular physician when he or she is unavailable to provide services for a short period of time, typically 60 days or less.
+- Replacement is the classification for a locum tenens physician who will be filling in for your regular physician when he or she is unavailable.
+They provide services for a short period of time, typically 60 days or less.

 - Supplemental services are used when you are looking to grow your practice and need the services of a physician in addition to your current staff or need to replace a provider for more than 60 days.

-Once you have determined your exact need, follow the recommended guidelines for billing for the type of services needed.
-You can learn more about each of these types of services below.
+Once you have determined this, follow the recommended guidelines for billing for the type of services needed.

 Private Payors, Medicaid, and Medicare

 Many private payors and state Medicaid programs follow Medicare guidelines, but it’s good practice to verify each program independently.
-Although it may not make sense to enroll every locum tenens provider with every payor you work with, in many cases you will want to enroll them with the 3-5 largest payors.
+Although it may not make sense to enroll every locum tenens provider with every payor you work with, in many cases you will want to enroll them with three to five of your largest payors.
 This will allow you to bill for a majority of the services they provide for patients.
 You’ll need to know the following about your patient population: